 Naturopathic Doctor’s clinical training is spent in an outpatient setting, using natural treatments.
 These treatments include diet, nutritional supplements including vitamins, natural herbs and homeopathy, before resorting to drugs or surgeries.
 Drugs and surgeries are necessary, but NDs are trained to try all other less invasive therapies first.

 1. First Do No Harm: Use the least invasive therapy first.

-2. The Vis Medicatrix Naturae: The human body has an innate ability to heal itself, the doctor is just the assistant, providing the natural tools for the body to do do.
+2. The Vis Medicatrix Naturae: The human body has an innate ability to heal itself, the doctor is just the assistant, providing the natural tools for the body to do so.

 3. Docere: The doctor must teach their patients to use diet, nutrition, homeopathy, exercise, lifestyle changes and cutting edge natural therapies to help their patients eliminate disease and reach optimal health.

-6. Prevention: Preventing disease is a Naturopathic Doctor’s specialty for 1 ounce of prevention is better than a pound of cure.
+6. Prevention: Preventing disease is a Naturopathic Doctor’s specialty for one ounce of prevention is better than a pound of cure.